Blue Buffalo Puppy Food Reviews: Real Talk from a Dog Parent

 Not-So-Good Reviews

-Some Pups Got Diarrhea – Not super common, but a few dogs had tummy trouble, especially when switching too fast.
+Some Pups Got Diarrhea – Not very common, but a few had tummy trouble, especially after switching too fast.

 Pricey Compared to Store Brands – Definitely more expensive than Pedigree or Purina.